KMK-ONLINE/vscode-robotExtension/README.md

 ## For Contributors

-You can added new library with its keywords at src/commonKeywordDictionary.ts with format:
+You can added new suggestion library with its keywords at src/commonKeywordDictionary.ts with format:
 ``` typescript
 export var LIB =
 	[